Next Steps & NLC Resources

 Now that you have explored best practices, funding streams, and capital strategies, it is time for you to take the next step in developing your city’s funding approach.
 To support you in this next step, we have compiled a selection of resources to guide your work.

-The funding landscape is broad and always changing.
+The funding landscape is broad and constantly changing.
 We have done our best to capture the most relevant resources related to funding in health and wellbeing; however, this does not represent a comprehensive repository of all possible resources.

 More from NLC: